iliyan-trifonov/Vagrant/README.md

 using Notepad with admin privileges: '127.0.0.1 vagranttest.local' .
 Save and go to: 'http://vagranttest.local/' to see the test php running.
 Congratulations! :)

+From here:

+Put some new projects/files in the projects dir on the host.<br />
+Edit the nginx config, put new configs in sites-available and edit your hosts file.<br />
+Use http://vagranttest.local/phpmyadmin/ to manage your databases, with user and pass: 'root' by default.<br />
+Don't forget to 'vagrant provision' or 'vagrant halt' and then 'vagrant up' to resync the files from the host to the virtual box.<br />
+If you want to change the default configuration that is created, edit the manifest/s and recreate/provision the box.